 KNCV Poster Competition

 Each year, Jong KNCV organises a poster competition especially for academic Master’s students.
 This competition, which has been organised since 1999, takes place during the PAC Symposium, an annual chemistry symposium for students organised by students.
-The competition offers students a platform for presenting their internship assignment or research by means of a poster.
+The competition offers students a platform for presenting their internship research or thesis by means of a poster.

 Thursday the 8th of march 2018, the latest edition of the poster competition took place during the PAC-Symposium 'Discovery' at the University of Utrecht.